-Asian shares mostly rise as market players weigh mix of data
+Global shares mostly rise as market players weigh data mix

-TOKYO (AP) — Asian shares were mostly higher Monday as the week started with a mix of economic data for the region and the U.S.
+TOKYO (AP) — Global shares were mostly higher Monday as the week started with a mix of economic data for the region and the U.S.

 The Japanese government released revised economic growth data for the April-June quarter.
 The Cabinet Office said gross domestic product, or GDP — the total value of a nation’s goods and services — had grown at an annual rate of 1.3%.